ScaleSec/fedrampup/README.md

 How annoying is it to get an inventory of AWS resources for FedRAMP and then put that into the SSP formatted CSV?
 Very. `fedrampup` will handle all of this for you.
 It can be run on it's own from a Docker container or in AWS in Fargate with S3 output.

+FedRAMP requires a full list of assets in the cloud and quite a bit of data around it in the form of an Excel template called the SSP.
+This asset identification process can be tedious and expensive especially if you have multiple cloud accounts.
+Fedrampup allows you to automate asset collection by running a container that can automatically update an S3 CSV file in the exact you need for FedRAMP.

 # Run

 With Go installed